nextflow-io/nextflow/docs/plugins.md

 To use Nextflow plugins in an offline environment:

-1. {ref}`Download Nextflow <install-nextflow>` and install it on a system with an internet connection.
+1. [Download Nextflow ](install-nextflow) and install it on a system with an internet connection.
 Do not use the "all" package, as this does not allow the use of custom plugins.

 2. Download any additional plugins by running `nextflow plugin install <pluginId,..>`.
 Alternatively, simply run your pipeline once and Nextflow will download all of the plugins that it needs.